benfenorg/bfc/crates/sui-framework/docs/sui-framework/anonymous_balance.md

 ## Struct `Supply`

-Sender is not @0x0 the system address.
-System operation performed for a coin other than SUI
 A Supply of T. Used for minting and burning.
 Wrapped into a <code>TreasuryCap</code> in the <code>Coin</code> module.